 We fixate on the tiny tidbits of information people share.
 Sure, the girl at the gym is blond and beautiful, but does she have a happy life?
 Does she struggle to pay her bills?
 Does she have a loving partner and children who adore her?

 It’s pointless to compare yourself to someone else when you don’t know all the pieces of that person.
-It’s also pointless to compare your average attributes to someone’s best parts.
+Comparing your average attributes to someone’s best parts is also pointless.
 No one is the best at everything.

 The worst part of comparing ourselves to others isn’t feeling jealous or envious.
 It’s failing to see the beauty of our uniqueness.
 Our comparisons limit our potential.